NoriSte/reactjsday-2019-testing-course/book/course-description.md

 - How to write effective end-to-end tests (E2E)
 - How to integrate tests into development and Continuous Integration pipelines

-We are going to use **Jest, React Testing Library, Cypress** and all their useful plugins to increase the daily productivity and test reliability.
+We are going to use **Jest, React Testing Library, Cypress** and all their useful plugins to increase our daily productivity and test reliability.
-We will alternate theoretical explanations with live coding sessions.
-At the end of the course the source code of all the exercises, the material used for explanations, and other in-depth materials will be released.
+We will alternate theoretical explanations with live coding sessions, at the end of the course the source code of all the exercises, the material used for explanations, and other in-depth materials will be made available.

 #### Topics:

 - [Test panorama](types-of-test.md)
-- Jest
-  - Built-in matchers
-  - Create a custom matcher
-  - Watch mode
-  - JSDOM
-  - How to use chrome-devtools to debug a Jest test
-- React Testing Library
-  - Enzyme comparison
-  - What are implementation details
-  - How to test what the users use
-  - How to simulate user interaction events
-  - Providers
-  - Testing hooks
-  - Shallow rendering
-- Mocking functions and modules
-- What are we trying to test?
-  - The thin line between unit tests and integration tests
-  - Why and how making a test verbose
-  - What you should not test
-- Visual Regression Testing
-- Snapshot testing: when to avoid them and when they are useful
 - [What is an E2E test](what-is-an-e2e-test.md)
   - [Browser automation](headless-browser.md)
   - [Pros and cons of E2E tests vs UI integration tests](stubbing-the-backend.md)